JoshCap20/websocket-multiplayer-tank-game/README.md

 - Tank movement and rotation
 - Firing bullets with damage and cooldown
 - Health bars and tank destruction
-- Leveling up system
+- Progression system (dual guns, etc)
-- Randomly generated maps with obstacles and spawning
+- Randomly generated sized maps with obstacles and spawning

-### To Be Added
-- Tank upgrade selections
-- Tank types (light, medium, heavy)
+- Multiple types of tanks (light, medium, heavy, super heavy)

 ### Bugs
 - Incorrectly painted out of bounds on some size browsers